 The McMinn team has been handling cases in Austin for years, and have ample experience to guide you through any process.
 They can help you in a wide range of areas, from getting insurance maximums to understanding damage caps.
 All you have to do is ask.

-If you or someone you love is looking to get the best settlement for a personal injury accident, then contact the McMinn Law Firm today at (512) 477-0222, use the live chat below, or use the form on the Contact Us page.
+If you or someone you love is looking for an attorney to help after a personal injury accident, then contact the McMinn Law Firm today at (512) 477-0222, use the live chat below, or use the form on the Contact Us page.